Fabrica Blog

 Complete command-line reference for the Fabrica code generator.

-The fabrica CLI provides commands for initializing projects, adding resources, generating code, managing API versions, and running an MCP server for local agent workflows.
+The fabrica CLI provides commands for initializing projects, adding resources, generating code, migrating existing project sources, managing API versions, and running an MCP server for local agent workflows.
 All commands support both interactive and non-interactive modes.

 Installation: